icon-project/centralized-relay/README.md

 # Centralized Relay
 Centralized Relay serves as a trusted medium for message transfer between different chains.
-Currently, supports the following chains:
+The following chains are supported:
 - ICON
 - AVALANCHE

-## Features
-- **Quick integration with DAAP**
-- **Prevention from abnormal transactions**

 ## Prerequisites

-- **Go Language**: Version 1.20.0 or higher.
+- **Go Language**: Version 1.21.0 or higher.
 Make sure to have Go properly installed and configured on your system.
    For detailed installation instructions, visit the [Go Installation Guide](https://go.dev/doc/install).

 - **GNU Make**: This is an essential build automation tool used to compile and build the project from source files.